Inside the marathon Zoom call where Amazon seeks to overturn historic union victory

 But the proceedings have also been punctuated by an array of problems that any Zoom user would find familiar: a witness unable to connect to the Zoom meeting; lawyers unable to unmute; the hearing officer's camera suddenly freezing.

 And of course, whenever there's a large number of people congregating on Zoom, there are opportunities for antics.
-On Tuesday, the hearing grew to more than 300 participants, many of them apparently joining at the invitation of Amazon Labor Union leaders Chris Smalls and Derrick Palmer, who tweeted out the Zoom link.
+On Tuesday, the hearing grew to more than 300 participants, many of them apparently joining at the invitation of Amazon Labor Union leaders Chris Smalls, Derrick Palmer and Angelika Maldonado, who tweeted out the Zoom link.

 Good Morning ☀️ Labor let’s show em how we show up for one another we’re in court today log on 10am est ✊🏽‼️🔥#Hotlaborsummer https://t.co/4AhP15GZ32— Christian Smalls (@Shut_downAmazon) June 21, 2022